aicioara/book-stories-from-2025/content/markdown/03 - Career Moves/0750 2025-08-23 - My last day at Apple.md

 ---

-I am writing this out of order, but I already talked about my first day at OpenAI, so it is only fair that I also talk about my last day at Apple, while it is still fresh in my mind.

 Since I started at OpenAI on a Tuesday, I decided that my last day at Apple will actually be a Monday.
-This gave me an additional $930.85 gross, and who does not like almost $1,000.
+This gave me an additional day of salary, and who does not like that?
 It's not like I wanted to do something with that Monday and it just padded my $3,000 visa expense that started all of this.

 7 days ago, on the Monday prior, JG gave me a counter offer.
 However, by the end of the week, I still haven't seen or heard some official numbers.
 On the Friday prior, I pinged Michael Xu and he told me that it is just sitting on Deirdre O'Brian's desk and should be signed any time soon.
 He asked me if I could delay my final day with Apple and I told him that if I do not receive that offer, I will just assume it is never coming and my final day with Apple will be Monday.